Some remarks on Mathieu subspaces over associative algebras: Co-integral elements in the radicals of arbitrary subspaces

 \subsection{Idempotents of arbitrary subspaces}

 Call $a$ a {\em semi-idempotent} if $a \in R a^2$, a {\em quasi-idempotent} if $a \in R^{*} a^2$, and an {\em idempotent} if $a = a^2$.
 Here, $R^{*}$ denotes the set of units of $R$.
-The first of the the above three definitions does not appear in \cite{msub}.
+The first of the three above definitions does not appear in \cite{msub}.
 The other two are taken from \cite{msub}.